xnox/shim-review/README.md

 - cd shim
 - apt build-dep -y ./
 - gbp buildpackage -us -uc

+arm64 builds are not entirely reproducible, their build id changes.

 -------------------------------------------------------------------------------
 Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.